coryalder/usb-c-tester-case/readme.md

 ![](images/no-tower.png)

-The reason for that is that the tower is VERY delicate, and I wasn't able to screw into it without it snapping off.
-On my print, the acrylic top plate friction-fits perfectly, but your mileage may vary.
-Both models are provided in case you want to try your luck with the screw mount (try heating up the tower before screwing in the first time) or need one that will stay together even if dropped.

 The screw hole is for an M3 screw, and the depth is 5mm so ideally a use a screw less than 7mm long (3mm for the plexy, 4mm into the tower).
+You might have success if you heat the tower up with a hair dryer or heat gun first.

 ## Printing it:

-You'll want supports for at least the back ports (see second test-print image).
-The USB-C on the front can probably be printed without supports.
+Settings used for the red print:

+> I used .2 line height, 25% pla with supports, 215 nozzle, 60 bed, 50mm/s, on a ender3v2.
+Took about 3 and half hours.
+Friction fit is great and the board is held in there nicely.

-Printing time, at low quality, was about 1.5hrs for me.
+For my much crappier white print, I included supports for only the ports on the back (the side with 4 ports).
+Printing time, at low quality, was about 1.5hrs on a Prusa clone.

 ## Cutting the top panel: